libp2p/docs/content/concepts/content-routing/overview.md

 - Creating a resilient, scalable, and optimal routing protocol resistant to Sybil attacks.
 - Forward compatibility.

-Content routing protocols attempt to addresses these challenges by providing an effective way to identify a specific peer that holds the requested data.
+Content routing protocols have to deal with these problems while still providing a way to find out who has the requested data.

 ## Content Routing in libp2p